jhaoheng/deployT/readme.md

-## required

-- ssh key

 ## summary

-when `git push` to gitlab or github.
+When `git push` to gitlab or github.
 git GUI will call webhook and auto deploy current version to Specified space.

-and  `deploy.php` will help to deploy all of things.
+## Test ENV

+- Linux DiskStation 3.10.77 #7321 SMP Wed Mar 23 11:47:12 CST 2016 x86_64 GNU/Linux synology_cedarview_713+
+	- git 2.8
+	- apache 2.2
+	- php 5.6
+- mac osx 10.11.4
+	- git 2.6.4
+	- apache 2.2
+	- php 7.0

+## Notice : setting required

+- who use : `whoami` , may get apache or http
+	- use it by php bash_exec.
+- generate  ssh key : `sudo -u apache ssh-keygen -t rsa`
+- known_hosts : sudo -u apache ssh <ssh host>
+	- gitlab.com
+	- github.com

 ## file

-- generate.php
+- generate.php : `generate.php?folder_name=your_project_name`
-  - generate 'TOKEN' and 'WEBHOOK LINK'.
+  - generate 'Token' and 'Webhook link'.
+	  - Token : Take it set to config.php.
-  - `generate.php?folder_name=your_project_name` : need fill it on gitlab webhook
+	  - Webhook link : Put it to 'git GUI service'
 - config.php
-  - fill 'TOKEN' in suitable position.
-- deploy.php
+  - setting token and deploy path.
-  - `git pull`
+- deploy.php : Will generate log and exec `git pull` to specified path.
-  - Generate `your_project_name/log.txt`

 - sample_demo/
   - follow this sample_demo/readme.md will help to know more about it.

-## Notice

-- 須注意 git clone 的權限問題，deploy 的位置上，必須放入 ssh key

 ## How to use